chris-morgan/anymap/README.md

 This library uses a fair bit of unsafe code for several reasons:

-- To support Any and CloneAny, unsafe code is required (because of how the `downcast` methods are defined in `impl dyn Any` rather than being trait methods; I think this is kind of a historical detail of the structure of `std::any::Any`); if you wanted to ditch `Clone` support this unsafety could be removed.
+- To support `CloneAny`, unsafe code is required (because the downcast methods are defined on `dyn Any` rather than being trait methods); if you wanted to ditch `Clone` support this unsafety could be removed.

 - In the interests of performance, skipping various checks that are unnecessary because of the invariants of the data structure (no need to check the type ID when it’s been statically ensured by being used as the hash map key).